Lessify/localess/README.md

 The **Localess** helps to store internationalization in form of key-values.
 The application is design to be deployed in **Firebase**.

-# Supporting Localess & Lessify Project
+## Supporting Localess & Lessify Project
 Localess is part of the Lessify Project, is an open source project with its ongoing development made possible entirely by the support of Sponsors.
 If you would like to become a sponsor, please consider:

+## Key Features

+- Edit your localisation content in real time
+- Publish your changes
+- Google CDN Integration (very fast response time)
+- Import / Export content between environments and applications
+- User Management. with different roles : VIEW, EDIT, WRITE, ADMIN
+- No application build required anymore
+- Integration with any programming language
+- Few lines of integration with your project

-# How it works
+## How it works
 **Localess** is using Firebase products to run the application.

 ![System Design](https://github.com/Lessify/localess/wiki/img/system-design.png)